maropu/hivemall-spark/README.md

 ./bin/sbt assembly

-<your spark>/bin/spark-shell --jars hivemall-spark-assembly-0.0.1.jar
+<your spark>/bin/spark-shell --jars <hivemall-spark>/target/scala-2.10/hivemall-spark-assembly-0.0.1.jar
 ```

+To avoid this annoying option in spark-shell, you can set the hivemall jar at `spark.jars`
-You could also set this hivemall jar at `spark.jar`s in <your spark>/conf/spark-default.conf.
+in <your spark>/conf/spark-default.conf.

 Hivemall in DataFrame
 --------------------